 As Integrity Commissioner for Nunavut, I belong to a national network of Commissioners with similar mandates in the other northern territories, the provinces, the federal House of Commons and the federal Senate.
-It is entitled Canadian Conflict of Interest Network, or CCOIN for short.
-This group of Conflict of Interest Commissioners, Ethics Commissioners and Integrity Commissioners meet annually, usually in September, and keep in close contact throughout the year to share common experiences, challenges and best practices to assist each other with their duties of office.
-I have benefitted from the vast experience of these colleagues, and am fortunate to have them, individually and collectively, available as important resource persons when needed.
-They have provided advice and perspectives that have assisted enormously in the fulfilment of my duties.
+It is called the Canadian Conflict of Interest Network, or CCOIN for short.
+This group of Conflict of Interest Commissioners, Ethics Commissioners and Integrity Commissioners normally meets annually, usually in September, and keep in close contact throughout the year to share common experiences, challenges and best practices to assist each other with their duties of office.
+This year, two meetings, one in September 2020 and one in March 2021 were held by zoom.
+In addition to this annual meeting, throughout the year Commissioners share with one another reports and decisions made in their respective jurisdictions.